gfellah45/Technical-Documentation/README.md

 #Technical Documentation Page
-# a Fronf End Project By FCC
+# a Front End Project By FCC

-Worked on is as part of my learning curicllum of FFC used HTML5 and pure CSS3 syntax
+Worked on this as part of my learning curriculum of FFC used HTML5 and pure CSS3 syntax